ldalzotto/Engine/doc/docs/architecture_overview.md

 ## Main loop

 The main loop is composed of execution units.
 Execution units are step that trigger all dependant execution block in the order defined by the dependencies. <br/>
-For exemple, we can see that the Render system is updated when the following execution units are completed : Render allocation, Render middleware.
+For exemple, we can see that the Render system is updated when the following execution units are completed : Render allocation, Render middleware and the GPU buffer step.

+Some execution unit within the main loop are called "user logic".
+These execution units are hooks that the engine user can hook on to execute custom logic at this specific point.

+> Custom logic execution units are likely to create node, add component or move node.
+Thus, we must be sure that all scene middleware steps are called before the scene tree events are cleaned.

 ## Scene Tree